DanielYWoo/fast-object-pool/README.md

 ![](docs/benchmark.png?raw=true)

-From the figure above you can see stormpot is the fastest, apache commons pool is not suggested.
+From the figure above you can see stormpot is the fastest, if you only borrow one object at a time per thread, you can use stormpot, apache commons pool is not suggested.

 Maven dependency
 ---------------